By Alex Morgan 1 min read

 Position and Its Effect on Starting Hand Selection

 Table position (early, middle, late, and blinds) dramatically influences which hands you should play.
-In early positions, tight play is advised; only premium or strong connected hands are profitable, due to the risk of being outplayed post-flop.
+In Early Positions, tight play is advised; only premium or strong connected hands are profitable, due to the risk of being outplayed post-flop.
 Conversely, in late position, you can widen your range to include suited connectors, small pairs, and suited aces, capitalising on your informational advantage.

 For example: